jokergoo/ComplexHeatmap-reference/book/05-legends.md

 <img src="05-legends_files/figure-html/unnamed-chunk-109-1.png" width="768" style="display: block; margin: auto;" />

-The last thing to mention is that a continuous color mapping can have a discrete legend by setting `color_bar = "discrete")`, both work for heatmap legends and annotation legends.
+A continuous color mapping can have a discrete legend by setting `color_bar = "discrete")`, both work for heatmap legends and annotation legends.